0xSpaceShard/starknet-devnet/website/docs/blocks.md

 {"block_hash": "0x115e1b390cafa7942b6ab141ab85040defe7dee9bef3bc31d8b5b3d01cc9c67"}
 ```

+The newly created block will contain all pending transactions, if any, since the last block creation.

 ## Abort blocks

 This functionality allows simulating block abortion that can occur on mainnet.
 It is supported in the `--state-archive-capacity full` mode.